cuelang/cue/doc/ref/spec.md

 ({a:1} | {b:1}) & {a:1}         {a:1} (instead of _|_), as {a:1,b:1} ⊑ {a:1}
 -->

-If a disjunction appears where a concrete value is required (that is, as an operand or in a location where it will be emitted), the result is, after normalization and after dropping non-marked elements if some elements are marked, the resulting value itself if only a single value remains or bottom otherwise.

 <!--
 We treat remaining marked and unmarked elements the same to have less surprises: